Articles on

 the grace.

-they looked on to the latter day as the goal of their hopes, when Messiah should establish the salvation fully and forever.
+They looked on to the latter day as the goal of their hopes, when Messiah should establish the salvation fully and forever.
 How clearly it is "grace," not of works whereof flesh might glory.
 (1 Peter 1:8-9 by W. Kelly)

 The unbelieving Jews sought to solve the difficulty by the fiction of two Messiahs: one the son of Joseph, of the tribe of Ephraim; the other the son of David, of the tribe of Judah; the first, to contend and suffer death; the second, to conquer and reign gloriously and forever.
 (1 Peter 1:10 by W. Kelly)

-Who can be surprised that discerns the Saviour suffering, and exalted, in Isa.
+Who can be surprised that discerns the Savior suffering, and exalted, in Isa.
 53 where we have the fullest and clearest witness to Him and His work, though the expression of "save" or salvation there occurs not.
 But many other words point to that truth and the meritorious and efficacious cause, as in Isa.
 53:5,6,8,10-11,12.
 In the seventh or last part we have its express and abundant mention, as in Isa.
 59:1,11,16-17; 60:18; 61:10; 62:1; 64:5.
 In Jeremiah it is enough to refer to Jer.
 25:20; 33:10-11; 46:27; in Ezek.
 34:22; 36:29; 37:23; Hos.
 1:7; Zeph.
 3:17, 19; Zech.
 8:7, 13; 9:16; 10:6; 12:7.
 Only it would be a mistake to imagine that other prophets did not predict the same thing in other words.
 (1 Peter 1:10 by W. Kelly)

 For what if the mass of the Jews were without faith?
 Their unbelief did not make of none effect the faith of God.
 Those who submit to His righteousness in Christ reap the blessing.
 (1 Peter 1:10 by W. Kelly)